 Ready to go above and beyond?

-Bonus points: Organize a group or community event centered around engaging a policymaker or candidate and complete two Science Rising Challenge activities in one go!
-This could be gathering to write letters to a policymaker about why an issue matters to you, or organizing a candidate forum or town hall on your campus.
+Bonus points: Organize an online group or community event centered around engaging a policymaker or candidate and complete two Science Rising Challenge activities in one go!
+This could be something like organizing a Facebook Live Q&A or virtual forum with all your candidates.
 Just remember that Science Rising is nonpartisan–events or activities can not endorse or support specific candidates for office.
 (For more, see our FAQ.)

 Did you complete this activity?